 - Easy and fast liquidity options are available.

-- No penalty is charged for pre-closure of the account.
+- No penalty is charged for premature closure of the account subject to certain conditions.

-- No interest is applicable is account is closed within 7 days of opening.
+- No interest is provided if the account is closed within seven days of opening.

-- Senior citizens can avail 0.5% higher rates as compared to regular customers.
+- Senior citizens get 0.5% higher rates as compared to regular customers.